fbpx ...

 Think of names that are easy to remember, easy to spell, keyword-friendly, and full of personality.
 This is what a good HVAC company’s naming strategy is all about!

-• A DBA is the name your business uses in public.
+• A DBA is the name you publicly use for your business.

-• It can be different from the official legal name you filed when forming your LLC or corporation.
+• It’s different from your official legal name (the one you filed when forming your LLC or corporation).

 • Legal Name: Dan Davis Mechanical Services LLC